neurophant/enimda/README.md

 ## Accuracy

-Using included examples detection rate for bordered images is 91%, false detection rate for clear images is 14%
+Using included examples and current median value, detection rate for bordered images is 72%, false detection rate for clear images is 3%